 While on your Grand Canyon vacation, be sure to explore beyond the national park.
 Arizona is home to striking national monuments, which are fascinating National Park Service sites and have none of the crowds that parks like Grand Canyon can attract.
-Arizona is rich in culture and history and these monuments provide a step back in time and a closer look at the ancient people who once lived here.
+The state is rich in culture and history, and these Arizona national monuments provide a step back in time and a closer look at the ancient people who once lived here.

 Montezuma Castle National Monument

 This is a fascinating attraction.
 Visitors will get to view the 20-room, “high rise” cliff dwelling that is nestled in a towering limestone cliff and discover the legacy of an ancient people, the Sinagua.